-San Diego has a reputation as being a city that is fairly spread out, so when the millions of tourists that go there every year come into town, they will probably need a taxi to get from one popular site to the next.
-That’s why there’s no shortage of taxis rambling around the streets of San Diego, with the corresponding number of accidents each year.
+San Antonio has a reputation as being a city that is fairly spread out, so when the millions of tourists that go there every year come into town, they will probably need a taxi to get from one popular site to the next.
+That’s why there’s no shortage of taxis rambling around the streets of San Antonio, with the corresponding number of accidents each year.

-A taxi driver is delighted to take a tourist from the USS Midway Museum all the way up to the world-famous zoo, from Old Town to the Maritime Museum, or from Shoreline Park to Balboa Park.
+A taxi driver is delighted to take a tourist from the Witte Museum all the way to the zoo, from the Alamo to Sea World or Fiesta Texas.
 Those trips will bring hefty fares, but at least the visitor won’t have to sit in city traffic.

 To maximize their fares, all taxi drivers operate their vehicles in a way that borders on dangerous—swerving in and out of lanes, pushing through intersections on yellow lights, merging when there seems to be no room to merge.
 Sometimes these maneuvers result in banged-up vehicles on the other end of the collision.

 If you have been involved in a vehicle accident involving a taxi, contact a skilled San Antonio taxi accident attorney immediately.
 You are going to need an ally to face the large and powerful legal teams that taxi companies keep at the ready.